shelteredcorgi/BranOS/README.md

 - **TypeScript** + **React** for bulletproof code
 - **Tailwind CSS** for pixel-perfect theming
-- **Local-first storage** — your data stays yours
+- **Local-first storage** where your data stays yours
-- **PWA-ready** — works offline, installs like a native app
+- **PWA-ready** and works offline, installs like a native app

 ---

 ## 💡 **What This Demonstrates**

-✅ **Product Vision** — Identified a real problem and built a complete solution ✅ **Technical Skills** — Full-stack development with modern web technologies ✅ **UX Design** — Intuitive interfaces that feel familiar yet fresh ✅ **Content Strategy** — Clear communication of complex technical concepts ✅ **Brand Building** — Created a cohesive visual identity across multiple themes
+✅ **Product Vision**.
+Identified a real problem and built a complete solution ✅ **Technical Skills**.
+Full-stack development with modern web technologies ✅ **UX Design**.
+Intuitive interfaces that feel familiar yet fresh ✅ **Content Strategy**.
+Clear communication of complex technical concepts ✅ **Brand Building**.
+Created a cohesive visual identity across multiple themes

-*This isn't just a portfolio project — it's my daily workspace.*
+*This isn't just a portfolio project.
+It's my daily workspace.*

 ---